-- On the Gboard keyboard, touch and hold (GMS devices only). - On the Android keyboard, touch, and hold (AOSP devices only). - On the Enterprise keyboard, touch 3.
-Not pre-installed on the device.
+- On the Gboard keyboard, touch and hold (GMS devices only). - On the Android keyboard, touch, and hold 🌐 (AOSP devices only). - On the Enterprise keyboard, touch S. Only available with Mobility DNA Enterprise License.
+Not preinstalled on the device.
 Contact Zebra Support for more information.